frog1014/android/view/README.md

-- spinner: hide the navigation bar when dropdown options from API 21 - 29
+- spinner: hide the navigation bar when dropdown options @API 21 - 29